Kenneth N. Walker

 • Mitchell's subsequent conviction, as well as the (at least perceived) banishment of some of his strongest defenders and defense witnesses including Major Henry Hap Arnold, warned against going too far in aggressive advocacy.

 • The evident truth of the sad state of American aviation, as testified to by Mitchell and others, prompted a certain level of internal damage control.
-Even before the trial began President Coolidge seated a distinguished panel under Dwight Morrow to review and suggest as to the feasibility of a separate air force.
+Even before the trial began President Coolidge seated a distinguished panel under Dwight Morrow to review and suggest the feasibility of a separate air force.
 Though the Morrow Board rejected that concept, their hearings played a large role in the subsequent Air Corps Act of 1926.
 That sweeping legislation changed the name of the Army's air arm from "Air Service" (denoting a role of support to ground forces) to "Air Corps," indicating a more combat-oriented designation.
 It further led to increased funding for a 5-year buildup of the Army Air Corps.

 • An ancillary effect of the Mitchell Trial may also have been the effect it had on one of the trial judges, General Douglas MacArthur.
 MacArthur was a boyhood friend of Billy Mitchell, the Mitchell and MacArthur families of Milwaukee enjoying a long and legendary friendship.
 When called to sit on the trail MacArthur described it as "One of the most distasteful orders I ever received."
 Colonel Mitchell was convicted by a secret vote of the eight judges and there were rumors (enhanced by statements made by MacArthur himself,) that Mitchell's boyhood friend had cast a dissenting vote in his conviction.
 But the true nature of that vote was never known, and many men of the U.S. Army Air Corps, most of whom idolized Billy Mitchell, never forgave Douglas MacArthur for "betraying his boyhood friend."
 Any study of World War II quickly shows suspicion of and distrust towards MacArthur from many Air Force pilots.
 Conversely, MacArthur didn't seem to fully understand or appreciate his airmen, or for that matter, to trust them.